GCC Turns To China And India To Boost Growth In Tourism Receipts

-Colliers International also assessed the compatibility of key GCC destinations with four traveller types: Corporate, MICE attendees, leisure first-timers and experienced leisure travellers, for both Indian and Chinese visitors.
+Colliers International also assessed the compatibility of key GCC destinations with four traveler types: Corporate, MICE attendees, leisure first-timers, and experienced leisure travelers, for both Indian and Chinese visitors.

 The UAE scored the highest level of compatibility for both nationalities thanks to its blend of modernity and culture, strong trade ties with both countries and growing airlift between major cities.

-In both Dubai and Abu Dhabi, India was the top performing source market in 2016.
-In Dubai, 1.8 million nationals arrived last year compared to 1.6 million in 2015 and in Abu Dhabi, which welcomed a record-breaking 4.4 million visitors in total in 2016, 323,388 were Indian.
-According to the figures from Abu Dhabi Tourism and Culture Authority, this marked an increase of 15% on 2015.
+In both Dubai and Abu Dhabi, India was the top-performing source market in 2016.
+In Dubai, 1.8 million nationals arrived last year compared to 1.6 million in 2015, and in Abu Dhabi, which welcomed a record-breaking 4.4 million visitors in total in 2016, 323,388 were Indian.
+According to the figures from Abu Dhabi Tourism and Culture Authority, this marked an increase of 15% in 2015.

 Chinese visitor numbers to Dubai were also strong, with 540,000 Chinese arrivals in 2016, up from 450,000 in 2015, cementing the country’s place as a top 10 source market for the emirate.

 In Abu Dhabi, plans to attract 600,000 Chinese tourists a year by 2021 would represent a 265% increase on the figures recorded for the first nine months of 2016, according to data from the emirate’s Tourism and Culture Authority.